-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health ppm - one part per billion, explained in terms of money as one penny in \$10,000.00.

 Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.

 Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.

-ppm - one part per million, explained in terms of money as one penny in \$10,000.00. ppb - one part per billion, explained in terms of money as one penny in \$10,000,000.00.
+ppb - one part per billion, explained in terms of money as one penny in \$10,000,000.00.

+ppb - one part per billion, explained in terms of money as one penny in \$10,000,000.00.
 BDL - Below Detection Limit MPN - most probable number. pCi/L - Piccocurries per Liter is the measure of radioactivity in water.